backdrop/backdrop-issues/procedures/issue-template--release--minor.md

 - [ ] Update the front page download link on b.org (assign to stpaultim / klonos / jenlampton / serundeputy / herbdool / quicksketch)
 - [ ] Tweet that a new release is out (assign to stpaultim / jimbirch / jenlampton / quicksketch)
 - [ ] Publish blog post (assign to stpaultim / tomgrandy / klonos / jenlampton)
-- [ ] Send a newsletter via MailChimp (assign to facetinteractive / stpaultim / tomgrandy / jenlampton)
+- [ ] Send a newsletter to subscribers (assign to facetinteractive / stpaultim / tomgrandy / jenlampton)
 - [ ] email katie@phpweekly.com for a note in the PHP Weekly Newsletter (assign to stpaultim / tomgrandy / klonos / jenlampton)
 - [ ] Update the Wikipedia articles (assign to stpaultim / klonos / jenlampton)
   - [ ] https://en.wikipedia.org/wiki/Backdrop_CMS